White House state dinner draws names from arts, fashion, biz

 “The design of this dinner was inspired by the shared colors of our flags, red white and blue, and our common values, liberty and democracy, equality and fellowship,” Jill Biden said Wednesday.
 “These form the bedrock upon which our enduring friendship was built.”

-The glitzy party celebrating U.S.-French relations is being held in a heated pavilion on the South Lawn.
-Guests were taking trolleys down from the White House to be seated at a mix of square and rectangular tables with dark blue silk cloths, red candles and arrangements of red, white and blue flowers, including white irises, the official flower of France.
+Guests were seated at a mix of square and rectangular tables with dark blue silk cloths, red candles and arrangements of red, white and blue flowers, including white irises, the official flower of France.

-After-dinner entertainment was being provided by Jon Batiste, a Grammy Award-winning New Orleans native and most recently the bandleader and musical director of "The Late Show with Stephen Colbert."
-Batiste tweeted Thursday about his role.
+Jon Batiste, a Grammy Award-winning New Orleans native and most recently the bandleader and musical director of "The Late Show with Stephen Colbert," was providing the after-dinner entertainment.

-The White House has not held a state dinner since September 2019, largely because of the COVID-19 pandemic, which put a damper on gatherings with large numbers of people.
+The White House has not held a state dinner since September 2019, largely because of the COVID-19 pandemic, which put a damper on gatherings of large numbers of people.

 But entertaining is back at the White House.

-Thursday's dinner follows the wedding last month of Biden’s granddaughter on the South Lawn with 250 guests.
-And during December, tens of thousands of people will stream through the White House, including tourists and others invited to nearly a month’s worth of holiday receptions.
+Thursday's dinner followed last month's wedding of Biden’s granddaughter on the South Lawn with 250 guests.
+And tens of thousands of people will stream through the White House this month, including tourists and others invited to nearly a month’s worth of holiday receptions.

 White House executive chef Cristeta Comerford said 200 live Maine lobsters were delivered on Tuesday.
 Some conservation groups are calling out the White House for serving lobster from Maine, citing concerns about the threat to rare North Atlantic right whales from the fishing gear used to trap lobsters.
 Entanglement in gear is one of the biggest threats to the whales.